isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 </table>

-At the Client and Computer level, the new fields appear for you to fill in with the appropriate OpenDNS values.
+At the Client and Computer level, the new fields appear for you to fill in with the appropriate Umbrella values.
 At the Client level, in order to allow the script to run, the “OpenDNS_EnabledClient” checkbox must be checked:

 <table style="width:100%">
 	<tbody>